Gil Eannes (ship): History

 Gil Eannes was designed to replace a ship with the same name, as hospital and support ship for the Portuguese White Fleet.
 The first Gil Eannes was the former German merchant ship Lahneck, captured by the Portuguese authorities in 1916.
 Lahneck was then renamed Gil Eannes, being transformed and employed as auxiliary cruiser by the Portuguese Navy, during World War I. In 1927, she was adapted to hospital ship and sent, for the first time, to the seas of Newfoundland in support to the Portuguese fishing fleet.
 In 1937, she started to support the White Fleet on a regular basis, in 1942 being transferred from the Portuguese Navy to the Portuguese guild of codfish fishing ship owners (Grémio dos Armadores de Navios da Pesca do Bacalhau).

 The Grémio dos Armadores de Navios da Pesca do Bacalhau ordered a new ship to replace the first Gil Eannes.
 The new Gil Eannes was built by the Viana do Castelo Naval Shipyards, in 1955.
 She was designed as a state of the art hospital ship, also being able to provide a wide range of services in support to the Portuguese fishing vessels.
 So besides hospital, the ship served as tug, icebreaker, mail ship and supply ship.
-The ship also served as the Portuguese maritime authority for the White Fleet, when it was operating in the high seas, for this role carrying on board a naval officer who acted as harbourmaster.
+The ship also served as the Portuguese maritime authority for the White Fleet, when it was operating in the high seas, for this role carrying on board a naval officer who acted as harbour-master.

 In 1963, Gil Eannes started to operate as passenger and reefer ship during the periods between the codfish fishing seasons.
 In 1973, the ship made the last trip to the seas of Newfoundland.
 In the same year, Gil Eannes was sent to Brazil in a diplomatic trip under the sponsorship of then Portuguese ambassador José Hermano Saraiva.

-After the last trip in 1973, the ship lost his functions, staying moored and abandoned in the Port of Lisbon for many years.
+After the last trip in 1973, the ship lost its functions, staying moored and abandoned in the Port of Lisbon for many years.
 The ship was intended to be demolished for scrap.